image bio

 By OBGYN and fertility expert Dr. Kenosha Gleaton

 Being able to identify when you’re ovulating is a necessary part of family planning.
 But perhaps your fertile window has been difficult to pin down, or maybe there are months when you skip ovulation entirely.
+To enhance your tracking accuracy and support, consider using the Natalist and Glow App.
+This tool is designed to help you understand your cycle better, even if you have irregular periods or experience skipped ovulations.
 We’re here to break down what abnormal ovulation is and what symptoms to look out for.

 Signs of Not Ovulating